NuGet/Home/accepted/2024/supplied-by-platform.md

   - The feature is no longer easy to generalize.
   There are various asks for the ability to simply ignore certain packages from graphs.
 More often than not, the reason is that an old package is being referenced and cannot be updated.

+### Pruning shared frameworks on the fly

+Pruning shared frameworks on the fly is a technically challenging feat.
+In particular, packages being brought in transitively, affecting which other packages are included beyond the dependencies node can potentially lead to unresolveable conflicts.
+In particular, a package version may bring in a shared framework, which if the shared framework packages were pruned could lead to not selecting the package that brough in the shared framework in the first place.

 ### Not doing the feature

 With security being a focus of NuGet as a package manager, minimizing false positives is essential.
 The fact that there are still assemblies that ship both as packages and as part of shared frameworks means that the changes of false positives are not going away with a framework update.